-If status is "build-finished" (this happens at the batch-mode only), the client should make the same continuation call.
-All outputs prior to this status return are from the build program and all future outputs are from the executed program built.
-Note that even when the exitCode value is non-zero (failed), the client must continue once again to complete the run cycle.
+If status is "clean-finished" or "build-finished" (this happens at the batch-mode only), the client should make the same continuation call.
+Since cleanup is performed before every build, the client will always receive "build-finished" after "clean-finished" status.
+All outputs prior to "build-finished" status return are from the build program and all future outputs are from the executed program built.
+Note that even when the exitCode value is non-zero (failed), the client must continue to complete the run cycle.